Healing Hearts, Building Peace

 After a quarter-century of studying the moral virtue of forgiveness, Dr. Enright has become convinced that forgiveness is the missing piece to the peace puzzle.
 Over a dozen social scientific studies conducted in his lab at the University of Wisconsin-Madison demonstrate that as people forgive, they become less angry, depressed, and anxious, and more hopeful of their future.
 In other words, people become more peaceful within themselves, making the possibility of peace with others more likely.
 Read Dr. Enright’s latest tract: Forgiveness As The Path To Peace.

 If a person is to become proficient in the exercise of this virtue, then he or she needs a good deal of practice expressing it.
 Starting in childhood may be the best approach since this allows for the most practice.
 It is our contention that if we can educate a majority of students in a community in the fine art of forgiving, then that community is likely to become more peaceful in the decades to come as the children enter adulthood and apply forgiveness to family, work, and other community contexts.
-This concept and our approach to carrying it out are outlined in our White Paper titled Renewing Communities through Forgiveness Education: A Prospect for Peace.
+This concept is outlined in our White Paper titled Renewing Communities through Forgiveness Education: A Prospect for Peace.

 To put our concept into action, we have developed a Forgiveness Education Program that includes comprehensive curriculum guides for use by teachers of Pre-kindergarten through 12th grade students.
 We initiated the program in Belfast, Northern Ireland, 14 years ago and in the central city of Milwaukee, Wisconsin, nine years ago because both communities have poverty and violence challenges.
 That program, which has grown to reach more than 25,000 students in dozens of Wisconsin communities, 17 US states, and 30 countries around the world, is outlined in the Forgiveness Education section of this website.
 Support our peace efforts in Belfast, Northern Ireland, with a donation (click on the “Donate” button below) and become a “Healing Hearts Hero.“